DeepprabhaMalviya/Call-for-Code---Elle/README.md

 ### How can technology help?

-With modern technology, combining IoT, Advanced Algorithms, Machine Learning and Smart-Interaction methods, the diseases can be prevented by imposing smart sanitation systems to improve hygiene and community-symptoms monitoring systems.
+With modern technology, combining IoT, Advanced Algorithms, Machine Learning and Smart-Interaction methods with Artificial Intelligence, the diseases can be prevented by imposing smart sanitation systems to improve hygiene and community-symptoms monitoring systems.
 Smart Sanitation can also have an added advantage, methods to save and control unnecessary water wastage, thus improving the ecological balance.

 ### The idea

-It's imperative that learning and creating can continue when educational institutions have to shift the way they teach in times of crises, such as the COVID-19 pandemic.
-Providing a set of open source tools, backed by IBM Cloud and Watson Services, will enable educators to more easily make content available for their students.
+The idea is to set up smart-community hubs across multiple physical locations with an interactive system to govern the area.
+It will do the following :
+1) Monitor the water sources with smart sensory data
+2) Maintain water analysis reports and trigger a response if threshold is crossed
+3) Keep an average population count of the blocks of communities assigned per community hub
+4) Keep solo count of disease symptoms reported regularly at every block and raise alarm if threshold goes above a pre-determined level.
+`Explanation --Say a person from Block A reported of Nausea, Vomiting and Severe Diarrhea on Jan 01.
+On the next couple of days, similar reports started to get logged in the system.
+The system will immediately validate the sensory data, water quality at sources, and trigger a response to the controller for immediate remedial action. `

 ## Demo video